-opposite the entrance to Albert Street Car Park, a perfect place to enjoy a picnic lunch.
+It is opposite the entrance to Albert Street Car Park and a perfect place to enjoy a picnic lunch.
 Compile your own with bakery bits from Bull Street’s The Crusty Loaf, fruit from Crowes greengrocers virtually next door and deli delights from Byfords.

-nature reserve for a green evening stroll.
-Just yards off the High Street, a special place of streams, ponds, marsh orchids and wild mint.
+A nature reserve for a relaxing stroll… Just yards off the High Street, a special place of streams, ponds, marsh orchids and wild mint.
 Walk past Obelisk Plain (see above) and continue right leaving the High Street.
 Immediately opposite, you’ll see a wide entrance with houses and cars parked.
 Cross the road, walk straight ahead, and Spout Hills will open up before you!
 You can read about Spout Hills, a High Street oasis in another Our Norfolk story online!

-the station setting and watching the train as fun as the ride to Sheringham itself!
+The station setting and watching the train is as fun as the ride to Sheringham itself!
 Read Bruin’s railway adventure in his blog.
-A fifteen minute walk from town, follow the high street left around the war memorial, past Adnams on your right and the Post Office at left.
+A fifteen minute walk from town, follow the high street left around the war memorial, and the Post Office on the left.
 Keep walking, past Gresham’s school and a wooded area.
 The station will be found on your left.

 Holt is well-known for its lovely boutiques and independent shops, and proud of it too.
 ‘Our Norfolk’ favourites include the High Street’s ‘Richard Scott Antiques’, an ‘institution’ of china, Lees Yard’s ‘The Red Dot Gallery’, because everything Colin does is simply ‘just so’ (he wrote a story for Our Norfolk – ‘Apple inspired art‘ a few years ago).
 And Holt has a new addition: Tess Ainley gallery (November 2016).